kaapstorm/the_right_god/src/01_the_daily.rst

     Let's start with God.
 So there is no god.

 Ruth Graham
-    Not in the sense that most people mean, correct.
-If you choose to define God as "the nature of the universe", then sure, that's real.
-    Or "the moment in which Potential becomes Actual at the place where I am" then that's a thing that happens.
-But those aren't listening to our prayers.
+    Not in the sense that most people mean, right.
+If you define God as "the nature of the universe", then that's real.
+Or "the moment at which Potential becomes Actual", then that's a thing that happens.
+But those things aren't listening to our prayers, and I don't think that's what Eisenhower meant when he put "In God We Trust" on our dollar bills.

 Michael Barbaro
     Got it.
-So Chowri and her community aren't healthy because they pray to the right god.
-They are healthy because, on the map that plots the route of the existence of the universe through all possibilities, their health is what attracts your attention to them.
+So Chowri Anaikottai and her community aren't healthy because they pray to the right god.
+They are healthy because, on the map that plots the path of decoherence in order to bring about the existence of the universe, their health is what attracts your attention to them, and moves us further along that map.

 Ruth Graham
     That's right.
-And provides evidence that what Chowri told me is real.

 Michael Barbaro
+    I will say it again.
+That does sound a little crazy to people like me, and, I must assume, our audience too.

+Ruth Graham
+    Yeah, I know, right?
+But again, the second reason for their health is that it is evidence that the voice in my head isn't just in my head.
+They have it too.

+Michael Barbaro
     Okay.
-I want to dwell on the science a little bit longer.
-How did Chowri know all that?
+Let's talk a little more about this voice.
+How did Chowri know all that stuff about the universe?
+Is it just the voice in her head?
 Is she a physicist?

 Ruth Graham
-    That's the thing, right?
-Just the way the voice in my head told me about Google and PaLM 3, her voice told her about quantum physics.
-    And it's not as magical as it sounds.
-She does love this subject.
+    Yeah, that's a great question, because it's a bit of both, and this voice isn't as magical as it might sound.
+Chowri does love this subject.
 She reads books on it.
 She listens to podcasts.
-But the voice in her head seems to pick out the important bits, and maybe even corrects some of the details.
+But her voice seems to pick out the important bits, and maybe highlight some insights.

     All of the members of her community have this voice.
-It picks out things they already know, but applies those things to the right moment, like when to wear a mask, and what food to eat, and whether to wash their hands.
+Sometimes it guides their attention.
+Sometimes it highlights things they already know, at the right moment, like when to wear a mask, and what food to eat, and whether to wash their hands.
 This is why they don't get sick.
+The more I heard and thought about it, the less crazy it seemed.

 Michael Barbaro
     Is all that physics true?

 Ruth Graham
-    There is nothing about what she said that physicists have not already considered.
-But a lot of it is still unproven.
-And I would say that the stuff about consciousness is pretty far out there.
+    Physicists and philosophers have already pondered about everything Chowri told me.
+But philosophers are still debating what the word "consciousness" even means.
+Some scientists, like Roger Penrose, have proposed some ideas about what it is, but nobody has been able to experiment, or test these ideas.
+We don't have any evidence for any of this.

 Michael Barbaro
     Do you think it's true?